keypom/keypom-docs/docs/Tutorials/Advanced/daos/daobot.md

 1. Verification of function call and arguments
 2. Auto-registration
-3. View Functions and Configuration
+3. View and setter functions

 > If you wish to simply use the DAO bot without modifying it, you can move ahead to the [Final Product](./final.md) page.